 Many mortgage lenders also offer low down payment conventional loans, which you can consider if you want to put down less than 20%.
 Here are a few examples of what might be available to you depending on your credit profile and a variety of other factors.

-- Bank of America: Bank of America partners with Freddie Mac to offer the Home Possible® mortgage loan option, which has a minimum 3% down payment requirement — but it requires mortgage insurance.
+- Bank of America: Bank of America offers the Affordable Loan Solution® mortgage, which is a fixed-rate loan with a down payment as low as 3% — but it requires mortgage insurance.
 You’ll have to meet income requirements, and you may have to take a homebuyer education class.